 Parents of full day students are required to complete a permission slip allowing The Tree House to apply sunscreen.
 Parents are asked to leave sunscreen at school for their children.
+Solid stick sunscreen is preferred over lotion or spray.
 It will be applied in the afternoon as needed.
-Sunscreen is not shared among the children; only the lotion you provide will be used by your child.
+Sunscreen is not shared among the children; only the sunscreen you provide will be used by your child.
 Please be sure the container is clearly marked with the child's name and given directly to the class teacher.

-Personal Hygiene Requirements
+Personal Hygiene Requirements/Potty Training

-We accept children in our 2 and 3 Year Old Programs in diapers, but we strongly encourage children in the 3 year old classes to be toilet trained.
+We accept children in our 2 and 3 Year Old Programs in diapers (2 year olds) or pull-ups (2 1⁄2-3 year olds), but we strongly encourage children in the 3 year old classes to be toilet trained.
 Diapers are changed as needed in a designated changing area.
 Gloves are worn as needed.
-4 year olds must be potty trained.
+4 year olds must be completely potty trained.